Split-Correctness in Information Extraction

-We show several complexity results about the studied classes of spanners.
-For one, all three problems (split-correctness, splittability and self-splittability) are PSPACE-complete for regex formulas and VSet-automata.
-It turns out that for VSet-automata that are both functional and deterministic, split-correctness and self-splittability are solvable in polynomial time; yet, these results require an assumption on the splitter: being a \e{disjoint} splitter.
-This is a natural property of splitters $S$, meaning that for all input documents, the spans produced by $S$ are pairwise disjoint (non-overlapping), such as in the case of tokenization, sentence boundary detection, paragraph splitting, and paragraph segmentation.
+We show several complexity results for the studied classes of spanners.
+For one, the problems \splitcorrectness and \selfsplittability are PSPACE-complete for regex formulas and \vset-automata.
+Furthermore, we also characterize a sufficient condition for the tractability of \splitcorrectness and \selfsplittability for sequential and unambiguous \vset-automata.
+This condition, which we will call the \emph{highlander condition,}\footnote{This is in acclimation to the tagline ``There can be only one'' of the Highlander movie.
+It will become clear why we choose this name later on.} also reduces to \pspace-completeness the complexity of \splittability, which is solvable in \expspace in general.
+One key property of splitters that, most of the time, is sufficient (but not necessary) for the highlander condition is the \e{disjointness} of the splitter.
+Disjointness is a natural property---it requires the splitter $\splitter$ to be such that for all input documents, the spans produced by $\splitter$ are pairwise disjoint (non-overlapping), such as in the case of tokenization, sentence boundary detection, paragraph splitting, and paragraph segmentation.
 Examples of \e{non-disjoint} splitters include $N$-grams and pairs of consecutive sentences.